Facing Homicide/Murder Allegations?

-Roberta Brooks has 15 years' experience as a criminal defense attorney and will investigate, create, and argue a compelling case on your behalf.
+Roberta Brooks has more than 20 years of experience as a criminal defense attorney and will investigate, create, and argue a compelling case on your behalf.
 She will fight relentlessly for your constitutional rights.

 The firm provides criminal defense representation for clients throughout Northern California.